zavalit/flink-development-suite/README.md

 ```
 $ socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"
 ```
-how exactly to do it follows up in a wiki post.
+how exactly to do it, follows up in that [wiki post](https://github.com/zavalit/flink-development-suite/wiki/Forward-Docker-Container-X11-on-MacOSX).

 ### How to